cdessanti/drdb_heavy/README.md

       File size 351M.
 ```

-Restore into a database called tpch_r2 using the deafult user admin with the default password and forcing the databse creation.
+Restore the backup into a database called "tpch_r2" using the default user "admin" with the default password and forcing the database creation if it doesn't exist

 ```bash
 ./drdbheavy.sh restore --database=tpch_r2 \